IsSaudade/sopra_se/project-report.md

 | [Guanqiao Li] | [guanqiao.li@uzh.ch] | [23-746-241] | [unscttp] |
 | [Zhengxun Yin] | [zhengxun.yin@uzh.ch] | [23-754-179] | [YinZhengxun] |

-## Project: CardMaster Arena
+## Project: PokerMaster Arena

 ### Project Description (max.
 150 words)
-CardMaster Arena is a strategic online card game platform designed for multiplayer gameplay and competitive tournaments.
-The platform addresses the challenge of finding engaging and intellectually stimulating card games that incorporate modern AI capabilities.
-Players can register accounts, build customized decks, and compete in real-time multiplayer matches with intuitive drag-and-drop gameplay.
-The platform features AI-powered assistants that can provide strategic suggestions, analyze past games, and help organize card collections.
-CardMaster Arena also offers tournament organization, leaderboards, and social features like friend lists and direct messaging.
-The game's unique mechanics combine elements of resource management, strategic positioning, and tactical card combinations.
-By integrating AI technologies with competitive gameplay and community features, CardMaster Arena aims to create an engaging, strategic gaming experience for casual players and competitive enthusiasts alike.
+PokerMaster Arena is an online Texas Hold'em poker platform designed for multiplayer gameplay.
+The platform addresses the challenge of finding engaging and accessible poker games that incorporate modern AI capabilities.
+Players can register accounts and compete in real-time multiplayer matches with intuitive betting controls.
+The platform features AI-powered assistants that can provide strategic suggestions, analyze hand histories, and help players improve their poker skills.
+PokerMaster Arena also offers basic tournament organization and win-rate leaderboards.
+The game follows standard Texas Hold'em rules with blinds, betting rounds, and community cards.
+By integrating AI technologies with competitive gameplay, PokerMaster Arena aims to create an engaging poker experience for casual players and poker enthusiasts alike.

 ## User Stories